-Discussion Board Assignments: Most weeks you will have a discussion board assignment due as indicated on blackboard.
-Discussion board assignments will be posted either as a written discussion board or through the Blackboard Learn app.
+Discussion Board Assignments: Some weeks you will have a discussion board assignment due by Thursday 8:00 am.
+Discussion board assignments will be posted either as written discussion board or through the Padlet app.
 Please see course schedule for details

-Attendance will be verified through discussion questions and attendance in face to face class time.
-Students will receive specific instructions for each discussion.
-The student will be required to both respond to the assignment in a thoughtful, complete answer and to respond to at least two fellow students' comments (You will be placed in groups for this) You may comment on as many as you'd like, but you MUST comment on the people in your assigned group.
+Attendance will be verified through discussion questions.
+Students will receive specific instructions for each discussion assignment.
+The student will be required to both respond to the assignment in a thoughtful, complete answer and to respond to ALL of your fellow classmates in your assigned groups comments.
 Both the original response and comments toward fellow students' responses are required for attendance.
+If a student does not respond in a professional manner on the discussion board and does not reply to all other students responses in their group, the student will be counted absent.